kieckhafer/dotfiles/atom/packages/atom-beautify/docs/options.md

 **Description**:

 By default, all PSR-2 fixers and some additional ones are run.
-(Supported by PHP-CS-Fixer)
+(PHP-CS-Fixer 1 only) (Supported by PHP-CS-Fixer)

 **Example `.jsbeautifyrc` Configuration**